Rovibrational energy levels of H$_2$O by quantum computing: Introduction

-In experimental spectroscopy, transitions among rovibrational energy levels of small few-atomic molecules in the gas phase can be measured with very high precision \cite{HandbookHighresSpectroscopy2011,Shumakova2024,SilvadeOliveira2024}.
-The uncertainty of the wave number of a measured transition is often a fraction of a cm$^{-1}$, and in many cases as small as $10^{-6}$ cm$^{-1}$, where 1 cm$^{-1}$ $\approx 0.12$ meV $\approx 4.6\times 10^{-6}E_{\rm h}$. ``Spectroscopic accuracy'' in a theoretical calculation of a rovibrational energy level is commonly referred to as an accuracy of 1 cm$^{-1}$ \cite{Peterson2012,Fortenberry2016}.
+In experimental spectroscopy, transitions among rovibrational energy levels of small molecules in the gas phase can be measured with very high precision \cite{HandbookHighresSpectroscopy2011,Shumakova2024,SilvadeOliveira2024}.
+The uncertainty of the wave number of a measured transition is often a fraction of a cm$^{-1}$, and in many cases as small as $10^{-6}$ cm$^{-1}$.
+In energy units, we have 1 \hcmminusone{} $\approx 0.12$ meV $\approx 4.6\times 10^{-6}E_{\rm h}$, where $h$ is Planck's constant, $c$ is the speed of light, and $E_{\rm h}\approx 27.211$ eV is 1 hartree. ``Spectroscopic accuracy'' in a theoretical calculation of a rovibrational energy level is commonly referred to as an accuracy of 1 \hcmminusone{} \cite{Peterson2012,Fortenberry2016}.
 The experimental transition frequencies are collected in databases such as HITRAN \cite{HITRAN2022,Gordon2026}, and in the case of well-studied molecules such as H$_2$O \cite{Furtenbacher2020a,Furtenbacher2020} or NH$_3$ \cite{Furtenbacher2020b}, there are thousands of measured transitions.
 To interpret the experimental data we must calculate the rovibrational energy levels involved in the transitions, which is a difficult task for a polyatomic molecule.
 To obtain a good agreement with the experimental data, it is essential to include the coupling between the rotational and vibrational degrees of freedom.
-However, in previous investigations on vibrational structure evaluation by quantum computing \cite{Teplukhin2019,Sawaya2021,McArdleetal2019,Ollitraultetal2020,Loetstedt2021,Loetstedt2022_copy, Nguyen2023,Asnaashari2023,Nguyen2023,Somasundarametal2025}, the rotational motion of the molecule was not considered.
+However, in previous investigations on vibrational structure evaluation by quantum computing \cite{Teplukhin2019,Sawaya2021,McArdleetal2019,Ollitraultetal2020,Loetstedt2021,Loetstedt2022_copy, Nguyen2023,Asnaashari2026,Nguyen2023,Somasundarametal2025,Majland2026}, the rotational motion of the molecule was not considered.
 Very recently, Szczepanik and coworkers presented an algorithm for the evaluation of rovibrational wave functions using fault-tolerant quantum computers \cite{Szczepanik2025}.